 Replacing a tooth is critical to restoring confidence, an attractive smile and full chewing function.
-Today you have many options in tooth replacements, and Dr. David Green of Turnagain Dental encourages you to explore your dental implant options.
+Today you have many options in tooth replacements, and Dr. Kennedy of Turnagain Dental encourages you to explore your dental implant options.

 A dental implant is a tooth replacement that recreates the entire structure of a tooth, including its root.
 The implant’s post is surgically placed in the jawbone and behaves exactly like a natural tooth root.
 It is mounted with a beautiful artificial tooth that is designed to blend in with the surrounding natural teeth.

-If you are interested in replacing one or more missing teeth with dental implants, please book a consultation with Dr. Green today.
+If you are interested in replacing one or more missing teeth with dental implants, please book a consultation with Dr. Kennedy today.

 Benefits of Dental Implants